ThingLabsIo/ThingLabsIo.github.io/pages/AzureTour002.md

       controller: "MPL3115A2"
     });

-    // The mpl3115a2.on("change", callback) function invokes the ananymous callback function
+    // The mpl3115a2.on("change", callback) function invokes the anonymous callback function
     // whenever the data from the sensor changes (no faster than every 25ms).
 The anonymous
     // function is scoped to the object (e.g. this == the mpl3115a2 Multi class object). mpl3115a2.on("change", function() {